timothyhull/100daysofcode/days/_33/README.md

 ### :notebook: 10/4/21

-- - Added logging statements to:
+- Added logging statements to:
     - Remainder of decorator function.
     - Performed testing and reformatting.

+---

+### :notebook: 10/5/21

+- Added logging statements to:
+    - `make_named_tuple` function.
+    - Tested converting different object types to a tuple, for try/except testing of `TypeError`.